 During weeks 1-4 you will train four days during the week.
-Ideally this will take place on Monday, Wednesday, Friday and Saturday.
-However, you are free to structure your training days to accommodate you schedule.
-Three days are strength focused, using your own bodyweight to workout intervals and circuits.
+Ideally, this will take place on Monday, Wednesday, Friday and Saturday.
+However, you are free to structure your training days to accommodate your schedule.
+Three days are strength-focused, using your own bodyweight to workout intervals and circuits.
 Day four is a cardiovascular training day.

 During weeks 5 and 6 you will train five days during the week.
-Ideally this will take place on Monday, Tuesday, Thursday and Friday.
-Again, you are free to structure your training days to accommodate you schedule.
-Four days are strength focused and day five is a cardiovascular training day.
+Ideally, this will take place on Monday, Tuesday, Thursday and Friday.
+Again, you are free to structure your training days to accommodate your schedule.
+Four days are strength-focused and day five is a cardiovascular training day.

 A dynamic warm-up is the method we use to prepare your body for exercise.
 Done correctly, a dynamic warm-up will use continuous movement to transition from a resting heart rate and body temperature to a working heart rate.
 The idea here is to get your heart going, increase core temperature and break a sweat.

 Each session will be assigned a warm-up A, B, or C.

 3 rounds, 30 seconds each

 Arm Circles (forward /backward, large/small)

 Trunk Rotation (right and left)

 Foam Roll IT Band and Quads (If possible)